fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 }
 ```

-The false positive rate stems from the fact that the hash function's output is mapped a much smaller codomain (the bit array).tiered_point_read
+The false positive rate stems from the fact that the hash function's output is mapped a much smaller codomain (the bit array).

-To reduce false positive rates, multiple hash functions are used to create a key's fingerprint.
+To reduce false positive rates because of accidental hash conflicts, multiple hash functions are used to create a key's fingerprint.
 Only if all bit positions are 1, then the key may exist:

 ```rs
 fn bloom_filter_contains(bits, key) -> bool {